xiaoronglv/xiaoronglv.github.io/_drafts/2019-Interview/What is your greatest professional achievement.md

 1. Ruby is very flexible, our codebase was too huge, we had lots of monkey patches.
 It was very hard to track.

 2. Each request triggered more than 200 queries, sometimes one thousand.
-We did find some small bottlenecks, but it was hard to identify the root cause.
+We did find some small bottlenecks, but it didn't have too much value.

 3. Even though I finally identified the bottleneck, I could not figure out the code and make sure my change would not break the old behavior. it wasn't easy to contact the authors.